-What are the main barriers to improving the NSW waste system?
+Question 2 - What are the main barriers to improving the NSW waste system?

-- Regulatory uncertainty e.g. recent MWOO decision. - Current waste definitions under POEO Act make resource recovery challenging in some instances e.g. utilising potential composting inputs - Contamination of kerbside recycling at householder level and technological challenges of removing contamination through processing have resulted in poor quality output that is difficult to find markets for. - There is a shortage of infrastructure for secondary processing of waste and remanufacturing of products with recycled content. - There is little stable domestic or global demand for recycled materials so little incentive to invest in innovation and new capital.
-There has been an underinvestment by all levels of government in supporting domestic markets for recycled content leading to a reliance on offshore markets. - Lack of planning at state and regional level for waste and resource recovery system and recognition of its importance as a priority essential service. - Poor waste data and lack of data that inhibits policy and investment decisions. - Lack of critical streamlined state level community education on e.g. waste avoidance, organics recovery, reducing contamination in kerbside recycling bins. - Policy and regulatory red tape that discourages reuse, repair and remanufacture using recycled content.
+Contamination of kerbside recycling at householder level and technological challenges of removing contamination through processing have resulted in poor quality output that is difficult to find markets for.
+There is a shortage of infrastructure for secondary processing of waste and remanufacturing of products with recycled content.
+There is little stable domestic or global demand for recycled materials so little incentive to invest in innovation and new capital.
+There has been an underinvestment by all levels of government in supporting domestic markets for recycled content leading to a reliance on offshore markets.
+Lack of planning at state and regional level for waste and resource recovery system and recognition of its importance as a priority essential service.
+Poor waste data and lack of data that inhibits policy and investment decisions.
+Lack of critical streamlined state level community education on e.g. waste avoidance, organics recovery, reducing contamination in kerbside recycling bins, Policy and regulatory red tape that discourages reuse, repair and remanufacture using recycled content.
+Difficulty in recovering organics through the kerbside system in high rise metro Sydney Lack of domestic secondary reprocessing infrastructure and lack of markets/confidence in using the output.

-How can we best reduce waste?
+Question 3 - How can we best reduce waste?

-Educate the community, business and government to avoid generating waste

-State level campaigns supported by local level behaviour change initiatives that build the community's, business and governments' understanding of the system, the impacts of their behaviour on the system, and promoting waste avoidance, repair and reuse as well as recycling the right way.

-Reduce consumer packaging waste and hard to recycle products

-Shift the cost of managing consumer packaging waste at end of life from local government to those who design and generate the packaging through product stewardship schemes for manufacturers, importers and distributors, including targets, bans, design and labelling requirements.

-Encourage materials and products to remain in use for as long as possible

-Capacity build and invest in the expansion of the reuse and repair sector and address barriers to buying second-hand and repaired products, including right to repair legislation for products that have significant environmental cost to build and discard.
+Educate the community, business and government to avoid generating waste State level campaigns supported by local level behaviour change initiatives that build the community's, business and government understanding of the system, the impacts of their behaviour on the system, and that promotes waste avoidance and over consumerism as well as recycling the right way.
+Reduce consumer packaging waste and hard to recycle products Shift the cost of managing consumer packaging waste at end of life from local government to those who design and generate the packaging through product stewardship schemes for manufacturers, importers and distributors, including targets, bans, design and labelling requirements Encourage materials and products to remain in use for as long as possible Capacity build and invest in the expansion of the reuse and repair sector and address barriers to buying second-hand and repaired products, including right to repair legislation for products that have significant environmental cost to build and discard.

-Advocate for sustainable design of products (as opposed to inbuilt obsolescence) and incentivise through product stewardship systems.

-How can we recycle better?
+Question 4 - How can we recycle better?